 This kind of raw enthusiasm for everything that exists beyond our own planet is one of the main reasons everybody should play Elite Dangerous.

-Now in its fourth year, Frontier’s rebirth of their 1984 space trading/combat game has proved to be an extraordinary slow burn.
+Now in its fifth year, Frontier’s rebirth of their 1984 space trading/combat game has proved to be an extraordinary slow burn.
 While recent trends and genres in video games have exploded, flared and fizzled out, Elite Dangerous has quietly been creating an entire galaxy.
 This isn’t hyperbole; there’s hundreds of billions of stars in this game and if you have the fuel and the time, you can visit them all.

 As astounding as these numbers are, that’s not the draw of Elite.
 It’s the solitude within the environment of space.
 The quiet achievement that you feel when you deliver illegal cargo.
 The tentative excitement when you stumble across valuable salvage on the surface of a distant moon.
 The confidence you attain after a long drawn-out battle with a criminal pilot.